Aswerty12/itquizshow/README.md

 ** Ensure that your csv has no extra blank lines.
 This tends to happen when saved directly from excel, so editing out the last line in notepad is advised.**

+### Running the Game
+When setting up a game the chair must set up the game by selecting an uploaded question set then make up a host word to act as password for the game.
+They should then spread this to the contestants then start the game.

+After this the process is straightforward with the game running according to the mechanics outlined in the official time setting per question.

 ## FAQ

 ### I can't seem to upload my question set.